prashun07/Last_minute_notes_cpp/C_and_CPP/C_lmn.md

 ## Preprocessor Macros

+- #define is used to define a preprocessor macro.
+- #undef is used to undefine a preprocessor macro.
+- #include is used to include a header file.
+- #ifdef, #ifndef, #if, #else, #elif, #endif are used for conditional compilation.
+- #pragma is used to give special instructions to the compiler.

 1. Always put the Macro inside parenthesis, so that the order of execution is always the same.

 ```c